Arlington Heights Criminal Law Information Center

 Arlington Heights Felony criminal cases, are heard in Room 109 and 110 at the Rolling Meadows Courthouse.

-Arlington Heights misdemeanor cases, such as Arlington Heights DUI cases, Arlington Heights Drug cases, Arlington Heights Theft cases, Arlington Heights Battery cases, and Arlington Heights Retail Theft cases are heard throughout the first and second floor courtrooms on a regular basis.
+Arlington Heights misdemeanor cases, such as Arlington Heights DUI cases, Arlington Heights Drug cases, Arlington Heights Theft cases, Arlington Heights Battery cases, and Arlington Heights Retail Theft cases, and Arlington Heights Shoplifting cases are heard throughout the first and second floor courtrooms on a regular basis.
 Rooms 209 and 210 mostly hear Municipal Ordinance and Municipal Traffic cases.
 Municipal Ordinance Violation cases are handled by the Village Attorney, who is employed by the Village of Arlington Heights, and not the Cook County State’s Attorney’s Office.

 Arlington Heights Domestic Battery and Arlington Heights Aggravated Domestic Battery cases are heard in Room 207 of the Rolling Meadows Courthouse.
 Most Arlington Heights Domestic Battery cases are at 9:30 a.m. while most Arlington Heights Aggravated Domestic Battery cases are at 1:30 p.m. in Room 207.
 Room 207 in Rolling Meadows is a dedicated Domestic Battery courtroom for all Arlington Heights Domestic Violence cases.